noobshow/terms/privacy/global.md

 **c.
 To Our Users.** We share Data with Users (such as merchants and application providers) as necessary to process payments or provide the Services.
 For example, we share Data with Users about purchases made by their Customers through the Stripe payment processing services;

 **d.
-To Authorized Third Parties.** We share data with parties directly authorized by a User to receive Data, such as when a User authorizes a third party application provider to access the User’s Stripe account using [Stripe Connect](https://stripe.com/connect).
-The use of Data by an authorized third party is subject to the third party’s privacy policy;
+To Authorized Third Parties.** We share data with parties directly authorized by a User to receive Data, such as when a User authorizes a third party application provider to access the User's Stripe account using [Stripe Connect](https://stripe.com/connect).
+The use of Data by an authorized third party is subject to the third party's privacy policy;

 **e.
 To Third Parties.** We will share Data with third parties in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings); and